21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 chow chow

-But the Chow Chow needs exercise, and with a couple of 15-minute walks a day is enough to keep him healthy and happy.
+He still needs exercise.
+Two 15-minute walks a day is enough to keep him healthy and in a good mood.

 16. Dachshund